 MLK believed in his dream.
 He believed in it so much that even though he was incarcerated on different occasions, he was never deterred from fighting for his dream for human rights.
 If you are going through tough times, it does not mean that you should quit.
 Never quit.
 Just keep moving forward.

 “If you can’t fly then run, if you can’t run then walk, if you can’t walk then crawl, but whatever you do you have to keep moving forward.” – MLK

-It’s vital that our children learn that the most worthwhile goals are often the most difficult to achieve.
+Our children must learn that the most worthwhile goals are often the most difficult to achieve.
 They should not give up at the first sign of difficulty.
-This goes for learning an instrument, becoming the best player on the team, or even going to school on a consistent basis.
-The best goals are oftentimes the toughest to strive for.
+This goes for learning an instrument, becoming the best player on the team, or even going to school consistently.
+The best goals are often the toughest to strive for.

 5. To succeed, you must work hard.